 Accepting When It’s Time To Move On From Your Relationship

 Is it time to move on?
-Maybe you’ve asked yourself this question already, but you’re not really sure you have an answer—or you have an answer, and that answer frightens you.
-Or maybe you’ve just started noticing some negative changes in your relationship, and you aren’t quite sure what they mean for you and your partner.
+Maybe you’ve asked yourself this question already, but you’re not 100% sure it’s time—or you have an answer, and that answer frightens you.
 No matter where in the process you find yourself, you may be questioning just what’s happening and whether this is really signaling the end for you and your partner.
 In this article, we’ll explore several possible dynamics to consider that could indicate that it might be time to move on.

 Getty/AnnaStills